aaronkuy/AaronKuyucu/README.md

 - 📚 **Book Finder** – Book search with API
 - 📋 **To do list** - Ease the every day for the user
 - 🤖 **AI Mini Chat Bot** - Plain pendant to prior ChatGPT
+- 📝 **Journaling App** - Write down allday experieces/thoughts and the like